edwardmhunton/ioc_example/README.md

-# ioc_example in node.js - requires Node > v4 for passing imp on startup
+# ioc_example in node.js - requires Node > v4 for passing implementation on npm start

 Container provides way of resolving dependencies and abstracting implementation of services.